 With the support of the Governor's Office and legislative leadership, West Virginia Code §7-4-6 created the West Virginia Prosecuting Attorneys Institute which commenced on June 8, 1995 and would continue to exist until July 1, 1998.
-The 1998 Regular Session of the Legislature continued the Institute until 2001, by the 2001 Regular Session of the Legislature until July 1, 2005 and by the 2005 Regular Session of the Legislature until July 1, 2005 and by the 2005 Regular Session of the Legislature until July 1, 2008.
-The agency was included in the new performance review legislation that year.
+The 1998 Regular Session of the Legislature continued the Institute until 2001, by the 2001 Regular Session of the Legislature until July 1, 2005 and by the 2005 Regular Session of the Legislature until July 1, 2008.
+The agency was included in the new performance review legislation that year as a "permanent" agency for which the four-year cyclical renewals were unnecessary.

-III.
-STATUTORY DUTIES OF THE INSTITUTE
+III.STATUTORY DUTIES OF THE INSTITUTE